sensiblecodeio/custard/README.md

     # append direnv setup to your bash profile
     echo 'eval "$(direnv hook $0)"' >> ${HOME}/.bashrc

+    # Then cd to the custard directory and enable the .envrc with direnv:
+    :~$ cd sw/custard/
+    .envrc is not allowed

+    :~/sw/custard$ direnv allow
+    direnv: loading ~/sw/.envrc
+    connect-assets not found, please run npm install direnv export: +NODE_PATH +PYTHONPATH +VIRTUAL_ENV ~PATH

 ## Every now and then (npm updates)

     . activate